-Originally developed at NASA, however the European Commission uses TRLs in multiple EU-funded research and innovations programs, for example Horizon 2020 program.
+Originally developed at NASA, however the European Commission uses TRLs in multiple EU-funded research and innovations programs, for example Horizon Europe.
 It is perceived as an effective way to indicate the development stage of a technology of product.
 TRLs are regularly used as entry point for certain innovation programs.
 For example, the EIC accelerator demands a TRL 6 or higher, this indicates that European Commission is looking for more mature innovation projects in which the goal is to develop a prototype of a product that can be introduced to the market within a few years’ time.

 The TRLs as adopted by the European Commissions are as follows.
 The TRL-levels can be placed in the following stages of development:

 - TRL 1 – Basic principles observed: basic fundamental research.
 The basic principles of the technology have been observed.
 No experimental evidence is available yet.
 Research begins to translate to applied research and development.

 - TRL 2 – Technology concept formulated: Since the basic principles are observed, practical applications can be invented.